Afzakmal/Final_Report/README.md

 WHERE overall_rating IS NULL;
 ```

-This step ensures incomplete rating records do not affect analysis.

 ---

-## 2.2 Filtering Relevant Airlines
+## Filtering Malaysia Airlines and AirAsia

-Only Malaysia Airlines and AirAsia reviews were selected.
+Only relevant airlines were selected:

 ```sql
 CREATE TABLE mas_airasia_reviews AS